DeveloperAlly/filecoin-nft-starter-sxsw/README.md

 See your contract deployment on etherscan: https://rinkeby.etherscan.io/address/DEPLOYED_CONTRACT_ADDRESS

+# Dependencies

+Dev Things (contracts):

+- Solidity
+- Hardhat
+- Alchemy

+Ways to save your NFT SVG

+1. You can save it in the contrct itself
+2. You can save it as an IPFS CID
+3. You can use web2... (we wouldn't do that though would we!)

 # Further Resources

 - Read the IPFS best practice guide for NFT's https://docs.ipfs.io/how-to/mint-nfts-with-ipfs/#a-short-introduction-to-nfts
 - See the NFT.School guide https://nftschool.dev/
 - Public Gateway status checker: https://ipfs.github.io/public-gateway-checker/
 - Faucets for rinkeby eth: https://faucets.chain.link/rinkeby

 # To make this project from scratch: